-Since early 2016, blogger Cristian Alcauter, 30, has taken it upon himself to archive every sly snub thrown by a celebrity on his Instagram, The Art of Shade's piercing eye-rolls to Kim Kardashian's tweets, the account is a timeline of shade pre and post-social media, and has quickly gained a following of over 100,000.
+Since early 2016, blogger Cristian Alcauter, 30, has taken it upon himself to archive every sly snub thrown by a celebrity on his Instagram, The Art of Shade.
+From Prince's piercing eye-rolls to Kim Kardashian's tweets, the account is a timeline of shade pre and post-social media, and has quickly gained a following of over 100,000.
 Despite the masses participating in shade, it's still a term better defined by UrbanDictionary.com than the OED.
 It's an "an insult in disguise," as Alcauter puts it; a remark so clever it's hard to hate.
 So, don't take it personally.

 When did you start this account and why?

 I started right in the beginning of 2016.
 I had most of these shade videos saved on my laptop but I was running out of space.
 I created my Instagram account as an archive, which has now become the archive of shade a.k.a The Art of Shade.

 How do you find what to post?
 Do you have any rules?

 TBH, either TV or online.
 I also have amazing followers that sometimes submit video requests, which I try to incorporate to the archive of shade.
 My only rule is: It’s gotta be shady!

 A picture of RuPaul with one of his quotes: “Throwing shade takes a bit of creativity, being a bitch takes none.”

 My Instagram being featured on MTV.
 I thought that was pretty awesome!

 Depends how shady I’m feeling that day, but for the most part it’s around 2-3 times a day.